tim-minter/Practical-Machine-Learning/README.md

     ]
 }
 ```
-24. As we can see fomr the result, the 3rd and 4th data sets result in the model predicting failure as we would expect!
+24. As we can see from the result, the 3rd and 4th data sets result in the model predicting failure with a probabilty of 1 ie 100%, as we would expect!

+## Using Your Model
+In step 22 above we could see how to call the API of our model.
+That API was created when we deployed our model.
+Within Watson Studio our model sits on this structure:
+Project > Deployments > Spaces > Model

+and the deplyment of that model is where we can control access and maintain the model (eg replacing it with a new model).

 ## Next Steps